PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 .. note::

-    When more agent target the waiting set, than available waiting spots, the overflow agents will wait at the last entered waiting position.
+    When the number of agents targeting the waiting set exceeds the available waiting spots, the agents in excess will wait at the position where the last agent entered the waiting area.

 .. figure:: /_static/stages/waiting_set.svg